| http://www.japantimes.co.jp/cgi-bin/getarticle.pl5?nn20020514a6.htm OSAKA -- A Japanese scholar

 to 20 cm tall, are made of clay and plaster and look similar to

-the statues in Gandhara,
+the statues in Gandhara,according to Higuchi.

 Some are partially burned and